-The only Libyan refugee who made it into the US last year
+The Libyan refugee who made it into the US before the ban

 Refugees also must repay the cost of their airfare within six months.
 His was $930 and he's making payments.

 Hass is also legally required to apply for permanent residency a year after arriving.
-Five years from that, he'll eligible to apply for citizenship.
+Five years from that, he'll be eligible to apply for citizenship.

 Hass shared his story because he wants to show the extensive process refugees and asylum seekers go through.
-He hopes those in power, including President Trump, takes a moment to listen.
+He hopes those in power, including President Trump, take a moment to listen.

 "I want to show what a refugee is," he said.
 "Maybe show him how we think.
 We are actually human.
 We are not an alien.
 We are not terrorists also."